petmos/gartenastrofotos.de/content/post/my-toolbox/octant/index.md

 ![octant](octant_deployment.png)

 Octant solves this problem by allowing me to show resource state along with a graphical relationship between resources.
-It does so much more than this, but it is this feature alone that has me reaching for it several times a day.
+It does much more than this, but it is this feature alone that has me reaching for it several times a day.
 If you have access to a working Kubernetes cluster, you can try this now.

 ```plain
 brew install octant